hbivnm/Venom-Crosshairs/README.md

 1. Download the latest release found [here](https://github.com/hbivnm/Venom-Crosshairs/releases).
 2. Extract the folder named `VenomCrosshairs` to a directory of your liking.
-3. Run Venom Crosshairs and customize your weapon-specific crosshair config.
+3. Run `VenomCrosshairs.exe` and customize your weapon-specific crosshair config.
 4. Hit Install/Update.
 5. Set `cl_crosshair_file ""` in Team Fortress 2.